 Is there any gear that’s indispensable for your hitchhiking trips?
 I’m curious as heck and I’d love it if you could share what it is in the comment section!

 You can also read next about the gear I’ve used for paddling the Danube river or the items I take with for working online in the Digital Nomad gear section.
-If you’re looking for book or film recommendations, go to Books I Love and Films I Love to find out what has inspired me before.
+If you’re looking for book or film recommendations, go to Books I Love and Travel Movies I can watch Again and Again to find out what has inspired me before.

 This list of recommendations contains affiliate links.
 If you buy something via this gear list, I might earn a small commission at no extra cost to you.